Ericzklm/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 ### Step 1: Flash the firmware to the Pico W.

-1. Unplug the Pico W from your computer.
+1. Unplug the Pico W from everything. (both computer and dock)
 2. Press and hold the white `Bootsel` button.
-3. Plug the Pico W back into your computer while holding the `Bootsel` button.
+3. Plug the Pico W's USB back into your computer while holding the `Bootsel` button.
 You can now release the button.
 4. Go to "This PC" and look for a storage device:

      - On the Pico W(H), it will be named `RPI-RP2`.